climateclock/cclock/README.md

 ### Writing over USB

-After you run `tools/matrix_run` for the first time and restart the board, `tools/matrix_run` will not work any more.
+After you run `tools/deploy` or `tools/matrix_run` for the first time and restart the board, they won't work a second time.
 That's because the startup sequence sets the filesystem to be writable from CircuitPython, which makes it non-writable over the USB cable.

 To enable writing over USB, press the reset button once and then hold down either of the other two buttons until the status light turns red.